APMonitor/begin_java/06-Operators.md

 | >=| Greater Than or Equal to |
 | <=| Less Than or Equal to|

-All of these opperations result in either true or false, boolean data.
+All of these opperations result in either true or false, boolean values.
 Let's look at the use of a few of these operators in real Java code, along with the printed output.

 ```
 boolean isEqual = (7 == 18);